Sahin-Nayak/IEMIS_2025_CollegeWebsite/README.md

 # IEMIS_2025_CollegeWebsite
-This one is the IEMIS_2025 Program website.
+This one is the IEMIS_2025 Program website